 In App Limits, you can choose apps you want to limit access to.
 For example, if you don’t want your child to be able to use the TV app for more than one hour a day, you can set a limit here.
 They get a notification five minutes before their time is up.

-Use Communication to limit who children can contact via FaceTime and Messages (and if your child has an iPhone, and is signed in with the same Apple ID, the settings you apply here also affect the Phone app on that device).
+Use Communication Limits to limit who children can contact via FaceTime and Messages (and if your child has an iPhone, and is signed in with the same Apple ID, the settings you apply here also affect the Phone app on that device).
+And enable Communication Safety to tell the Mac to detect nude photos and videos before a child sees them.

 Always Allowed lets you set contacts that your children can always communicate with, such as parents or other family members.
 You can also whitelist apps so they can use specific apps without limits.